snadim02/snadim02.github.io/_posts/2025-04-12-living-room.md

 :construction: **Page under construction** :construction:

-Stay tuned for further details about my solutions for lightning, indoor plants, and the gallery wall!
+Stay tuned for further details about my solutions for curtains in the bay window, lighting, indoor plants, and the gallery wall!

 ## Cost